 The side effects of a taurine deficiency will not seem prominent to you at first.
 This is something that takes time to show its face, much like anemia in common vegan humans that do not get enough iron supplemented in their diet.

 Generally, what goes first are the eyes.
 The cells in the retina of your cat’s eyes will begin to degenerate.
 This is something you would have no idea of without frequent health exams at the vet.
 The same goes for the heart muscle.
 There are really no signs to look out for until your cat has already progressed into Dilated Cardiomyopathy (DCM) or heart disease.
 Your cat won’t live long after that.
 Once it progresses and heart failure takes hold, many cats do not live over a year.

 There is a chance DCM can be reversed with supplements if caught early enough.

 One symptom that may be more noticeable is improper digestion.
-If you begin to notice your cat having digestive issues, it is a good time to consult with your doctor, as well as paying closer attention to your cat’s diet.
-If your cat seems to be sick often, extra sleepy and even losing some of her hair, these could all be signs of a taurine deficiency as well.
+If you begin to notice your cat having digestive issues, it is a good time to consult with your doctor, as well as pay closer attention to your cat’s diet.
+If your cat seems to be sick often, extra sleepy, and even losing some of her hair, these could all be signs of a taurine deficiency as well.